 But here is a fact: you are still the same person.
 Seriously!
 That funny, active, creative, extraordinary human being that you are is still right here, but only more wise, more mature, and you now know better what is best for you.

 I won’t call them rules, but here are some hints that will help you focus on what is important while recovering from a breakup:

-DO WHAT IT FEELS RIGHT FOR YOU.
-If sometimes you feel like being alone, watching a depressing film and letting your tears come out, do it.
+DO WHAT FEELS RIGHT FOR YOU.
+If sometimes you feel like being alone, watching a sad film and letting your tears come out, do it.
 Sometimes, you just have to let the emotions out.
 The sooner you cry out everything you have to cry, the sooner a smile will come up your face.
 If you feel like partying, do it.
 Perhaps you feel like being active and exercising nonstop.
-That’s really good too.
+That’s really good, too.
 The important thing is that you feel complete and treat yourself.
 Just look that you do all of it with the right balance.

 Looking for new vinas to help you through your heartache?
 Start swiping now.

 Feature image @citroenzx.tumblr.com